Lawtro37/NAT-bridge/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Building to Executable
-Follow these steps if you wish to build NAT-Bidge to an executable
+Follow these steps if you wish to build NAT-Bidge to an executable and ensure you have all dev dependencies installed.

 #### Standalone EXE
 ```bash